hpgrahsl/eda-pattern-examples/README.md

 #### **Docker Compose**

-In case you want to run this locally, simply go into the folder `eda-cep/docker` and run `docker compose up` in your terminal.
+In case you want to run this locally, go into the folder `eda-cep/docker` and run `docker compose up` in your terminal.
 All components will start and after a couple of moments, you should see log output from the `eda-cep-generator` and `eda-cep-enricher` showing that raw sensor data records are consumed and joined against the device data to produce enriched sensor data.
 Since the logs are interleaved in the main docker compose window, it's easier to inspect the logs in separate terminal windows as follows:

 `docker compose logs eda-cep-generator`